Alpha-Innovator/GeoX/README.md

 ## 🚩 News

-- [2024/12/30] Full version of the code and training scripts will be released **within the next few days**.
+- [2024/12/30] Full version of the code and training scripts will be released soon.
 - [2024/10/17] Upload paper and init project.
 Release the data for GeoX.
 See [here](https://huggingface.co/U4R/GeoX).